Contents

 Subject Why study?
 Book Videos

-Digital Storytelling and Social Media To leverage online platforms for engagement, integrating platform theory with content creation.
-Multimedia Storytelling for Digital Communicators in a Multiplatform World by Seth Gitner Digital Storytelling
+Digital Storytelling and Social Media Adapts reporting to online platforms and audiences.
+Multimedia Storytelling for Digital Communicators (Seth Gitner, Archive.org) Digital Storytelling (FutureLearn)

 Code of conduct